vanderbilt-redcap/port_project_to_remote_redcap/README.md

 Images embedded in field descriptions (e.g. via rich text editor) will not render in the target project.
 This is a known bug in REDCap core.
 This module may temporarily implement a fix to this.

 Randomization is not currently supported.
+If you need this, please refer to [this REDCap Randomization guide](https://rise.articulate.com/share/M5ArjankIC_352m2XD87Of0K261hJHwQ#/) by Bas de Veer.

-You should not navigate away from the project port page during the transfer process.
+You should not navigate away from the project port page during the transfer, doing so will result in an incomplete transfer.
 This will likely change in a future update.

 Survey responses will ported as if they were regular entries on a data entry form, they will _not_ be marked as surveys on the ported project.
 Furthermore, survey links will _not_ magically redirect to your new project's location, you will likely want to perform redirects from your old server.